actarian/rxcomp-form/README.md

 import { CoreModule, Module } from 'rxcomp';
 ```

-The global namespace for RxComp FormModule is `rxcomp-form`
+The global namespace for RxComp FormModule is `rxcomp.form`

 ```javascript
 import { FormModule } from 'rxcomp-form';